-- The PJM accounting process prepares a list of the Transmission Owners and a list of network customers in the ComEd zone. - The PJM accounting process retrieves the following information: - o Each TOs Revenue Requirement based on Attachment H (\$) - o Each ComEd network customer's network service charges (\$) - o Each AEP network customer's network service charges and firm point-to-point charges for serving load in the AEP zone (\$) - o Each Transmission Customer's Firm Point-to-Point transmission service charge (\$) - The PJM accounting process calculates the total PJM Transmission Revenue Requirement by summing the TO Transmission Revenue Requirements. - The PJM accounting process calculates the total Firm Point-to-Point Transmission service charge by summing the Firm Point-to-Point transmission service customers' charges (\$). - The PJM accounting process calculates the allocation of Firm Point-to-Point Transmission Service charges (\$) to PJM TOs based on transmission revenue requirement percentage shares. - The PJM accounting process further allocates the ComEd zone revenue share to all network customers in the ComEd zone based on their network service peak load contributions for the month, and further allocates the AEP zone revenue share to all network and firm point-to-point customers in the AEP zone based on their network service peak load and firm point-to-point peak usage contributions for the month.
+- The PJM accounting process prepares a list of the Transmission Owners and a list of network customers in the ComEd, AEP, and Dominion zones. - The PJM accounting process retrieves the following information: - o Each TOs Revenue Requirement based on Attachment H (\$) - Each ComEd network customer's network service charges (\$) - o Each Dominion network customer's network service charges (\$) - o Each AEP network customer's network service charges and firm point-to-point charges for serving load in the AEP zone (\$) - o Each Transmission Customer's Firm Point-to-Point transmission service charge (\$)

+- The PJM accounting process calculates the total PJM Transmission Revenue Requirement by summing the TO Transmission Revenue Requirements. - The PJM accounting process calculates the total Firm Point-to-Point Transmission service charge by summing the Firm Point-to-Point transmission service customers' charges (\$). - The PJM accounting process calculates the allocation of Firm Point-to-Point Transmission Service charges (\$) to PJM TOs based on transmission revenue requirement percentage shares. - The PJM accounting process further allocates the respective Dominion and ComEd zone revenue share to all network customers in the Dominion and ComEd zones based on their network service peak load contributions for the month, and further allocates the AEP zone revenue share to all network and firm point-to-point customers in the AEP zone based on their network service peak load and firm point-to-point peak usage contributions for the month.